Installing Perl modules

 Create an environment with Perl installed¶

-The following commands will create an environment called myperl
+The following commands will create an environment called myperl, with

 Perl and cpanminus installed.